harness/developer-hub/docs/getting-started/harness-ui-overview.md

 ---
 title: Harness UI Overview
-description: Exploare the Harness UI and navigate to the desired modules.
+description: Explore the Harness UI and navigate to the desired modules.
 sidebar_position: 3

 ---